brettdonald/openlp-custom-stageview/README.md

 * larger margins at the edges
 * a better-proportioned, more sophisticated and therefore more readable font ([Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans))
 * larger font size for better readability
-  * 60px for the current slide
-  * 45px for the upcoming slides
-* header containing the verse order and the clock is managed as a flexbox rather than a float for better control when the verse order is long enough to wrap
+* header containing the verse order and the clock now handles songs with many verses by scrolling horizontally (automatically).
-* meta slides displayed in a smaller font (14px)
+* meta slides displayed in a smaller font
+* image slides are displayed at high resolution

 ![image](https://github.com/brettdonald/openlp-custom-stageview/assets/4504348/e5f23fee-aa4a-4ce1-a282-09bda1e496a2)